sfstpala/reduced-lisp/README.md

     (print (factorial' 2000))

+You can just type all of this into a terminal:

+    python3 rl.py

 ## Using RL

 In order to run the interpreter, simply type `python3 rl.py`.
 If you want to use the gtk extension module, you'll also have to install the `python3-gi` package (this is Gtk3 with Gobject-Introspection).

-Note: at the moment modules are loaded from the current working direction.
+Note: at the moment modules are loaded from the current working directory.

 In order to run the gtk example, you'd therefore type